-Meeting with the cast and creative team for the first read-through in New York (see the video here), O’Hara is captivated by copies of vintage photos displayed by costume designer Dede Ayite.
+Meeting with the cast and creative team for the first read-through in New York, O’Hara is captivated by copies of vintage photos displayed by costume designer Dede Ayite.
 Culled from the archives of the Library of Congress, they depict black women of the 19th century Midwest dressed in wasp-waisted, mutton-sleeved finery, blouses buttoned completely up the throat.
 Holding a portrait of four prim women with their index fingers placed solemnly on chins – their heads dwarfed by ostentatious hats –O’Hara exclaims, “Here are the ‘Pick-a-Littles’!,” referring to the gossipy meddlers of River City.

 The show’s opening sequence aboard a train is intended to conjure the Great Migration of blacks to the Midwest and across the country following the Civil War.
 The players, seated in a minimalist set representing the Colored Section, will assemble themselves into the community of River City; in true trunk show fashion, some of their props and costuming will be pulled from luggage.

 The action suggests “this thing about ‘something from nothing’ that’s always been attributed to black people,” the director says, noting the imagery of trains and porters throughout African-American culture.
 “You’re given the Colored Section of a train and you make an entire musical out of it.”